 Non-Graduate Faculty committee members are expected to have a graduate degree or commensurate expertise in the field of study.
 The decision whether or not a person who does not hold Level 1 or Level 2 status is qualified to serve on a thesis or dissertation committee will be determined by the department/college.

 Non-Graduate Faculty committee members can serve as a co-thesis director of research with a Level 1 or Level 2 member of the Graduate Faculty or can serve as a co-dissertation director of the research along with a Level 1 member of the Graduate Faculty.
 Non-Graduate Faculty committee members cannot serve as a major professor or committee chair.
 If a non-Graduate Faculty committee member serves as co-thesis director or co-dissertation director, it is expected that the individual will have education and research expertise commensurate with Level 2 and Level 1 Graduate Faculty, respectively.

-Committee membership changes are submitted to the Graduate School on the graduate committee change form.
+Committee membership changes are submitted to the Graduate School on the graduate Change of Committee form.
 The new and departing committee member(s) and the student must sign the form.
 If, subsequent to the administration of the final or oral/written comprehensive examination, a student’s request to remove a member of the graduate committee is not met with the approval of that member, then the student must submit to the Dean of the Graduate School a written request containing suitable justification for removal of the committee member.
 The Dean of the Graduate School will then decide if removal is necessary and accordingly inform the student, the committee member, the major professor, and the Graduate Coordinator.